 This article demonstrates a very simple design of a Stingless Bee Box – Pine OATH.
 Standard OATH dimensions are 280mm long by 200mm wide.
+This design is based on these OATH Construction Plans (OATH – Original Australian Trigona Hive)

 Tip: It’s important to try make all your cuts square.
 Having nice square cuts will make the assembly easier and neater.
 Spend some time on scrap wood adjusting your saw to get it nice and square.